typedb/typedb/docs/pages/documentation/4-graql-analytics/analytics-overview.md

 ```

 In the example below this would be 1 for Jacob Young, 2 for Barbara Herchelroth, 1 for John Newman and 0 for the rest because we do not count the arrows indicating type, only arrows labelled with `spouse` roles.
-This graph also happens to include the parentship relation, but we have ignored this and only found out the number of marriages a person has taken part in for any size of graph.
+This graph also happens to include the parentship relationship, but we have ignored this and only found out the number of marriages a person has taken part in for any size of graph.

 ![A simple graph.](/images/analytics_degree_sub_Graph.png)